sushant-here/firebase-leaderboard/README.md

 ## Known issues

-1. The list of players on the left (**PLAYERS**) is initially loaded showing with the top 3 players by points.
-These points are updated - as are the number of won / lost games.
-However the ranking of the players does not change.
+1. Any change in player rankings are not displayed as points are entered.
+This includes the list of players on the left (**PLAYERS**) and the graph of rankings.
+They are initially loaded showing players by rank of total points.
+These points are updated as are the number of won / lost games.
+However the ranking of the players does not *visually* change.
+2. There is no security